smyrick/graphql.github.io/README.md

 This repository contains the source code for the [GraphQL website](https://graphql.org).

-You can find more discussions on the [#website channel on the GraphQL Slack](https://graphql.slack.com/messages/website/).
-[Get your invite here!](https://graphql-slack.herokuapp.com/).
+You can find more discussions on the #website channel on [the GraphQL Discord](https://discord.graphql.org).

 ## Table of Contents